jvde-github/AIS-catcher/README.md

 ```
 !AIVDM,1,1,,,3776k`5000a3SLPEKnDQQWpH0000,0*3A
 ```
 Note that CRC/checksum is the simple xor-checksum for validating that the NMEA line is not corrupted and not the CRC that is transmitted with the AIS message for a decoder to check the correct reception over air.
-This 16 bit checksum/CRC is not included in the NMEA message.
+This latter 16 bit checksum/CRC is not included in the NMEA message.

 ### Running on hardware with performance limitations